djangofan/WebDriverTestingTemplate/README.md

 # Overview

     1. Project "sub-project" is a project you add yourself, if you want.
     2. Project "google" is a RemoteWebDriver JUnit test-suite using a local Grid server that is capable of running multiple threads of web browser tests.
-    3. Project "parallelwebdriver" is a test of a  multi-window multi-threaded run using a static local website.
+    3. Project "parallelwebdriver" is a test of a  multi-window multi- threaded run using a static local website.
     4. Project "commonlib" is a sub-project containing methods shared between projects.
     5. Project "root" is an 'includeFlat' Gradle-layout-alias to Eclipse project-root-dir 'WebDriverTestingTemplate'.

 # SubProjects
 Links to sub-projects that belong to this project: